Olivia Pratt-Korbel: Parents where girl, 9, shot dead fear ‘no one’s safe anymore’

 Parents living here say the fatal shooting of an innocent girl in her own home caused them to question their own children’s safety.
 Few gave their names to The Independent for fear of being targeted for reprisals by those responsible for the killing.

-“I’ve had to get up today and tell my kids that the kid they play all summer holiday has been shot dead,” said a mother-of-two who declined to give her name.
+“I’ve had to get up today and tell my kids that the kid they play with all summer holiday has been shot dead,” said a mother-of-two who declined to reveal her identity.

 “How do you explain that to children?
 I can’t even understand it myself.
 It’s disgusting.
 Absolutely disgusting.
 That poor family.”